 - Donna Kennedy-Glans is a former energy executive, founder of a non-profit now working on First Nations reserves in Alberta, and a writer.
-She served as an MLA from 2012-2015 and in the Alberta cabinet at this time and was appointed to the Queen’s Counsel of Alberta in 2014.
+She served as an MLA from 2012-2015 and in the Alberta cabinet at this time and was appointed to the King’s Counsel of Alberta in 2014.

 - Jonathan Denis, Q.C. is a partner at Guardian Law Group LLP.
 He previously served as an MLA from 2008 to 2015 and during this time in five cabinet roles, most notably as Minister of Justice and Solicitor General.
-He was appointed to the Queen’s Counsel of Alberta in 2010.
+He was appointed to the King’s Counsel of Alberta in 2010.

 - Jennifer Shaften, Q.C. is the Managing Partner at Foster LLP.
 She is an accomplished advocate for children’s rights and has presented at the World Congress on the Rights of Children.
-Jennifer was appointed to the Queen’s Counsel of Alberta in 2020.
+Jennifer was appointed to the King’s Counsel of Alberta in 2020.

 Other members of the Bar throughout Canada are welcome to add their names to the coalition of Canadian lawyers seeking the ICC investigation.